VioTheThing/Installing-Debian-for-ARCH/README.md

 |      :---:      |

 **Hi There!**
 You've come here because the software you so darely need on your Arch computer only exists as a .deb, yes?
-Well fear no more, As I'll show you how to repackage this .Deb for Arch!
+Well fear no more, As I'll show you how to Install this .Deb for Arch!

 ##      What do I need prior to this?
 All you need is;